 The Trust acquires its first nature reserve - Badgeworth Pool.

 At the time it was England's smallest reserve at 290m², and the only known UK location for the adders-tongue spearwort - otherwise known as the Badgeworth Buttercup.

 A nest box scheme was started at Betty Daw's Wood nature reserve.
 It was a great success and helped many species such as the nuthatch wren and marsh tit to breed.

 The Trust leases Five Acre Grove, one of the few surviving ancient woods in the Severn Vale.

-The Trust moved to Church House at Standish, Stonehouse, when it outgrew its premises at Community House.
+GWT moves to its new HQ - Church House at Standish, Stonehouse, after outgrowing the premises at Community House.

 By our 10 year anniversary, 33 nature reserves were managed, and five awards had been received for European Nature Conservation Year.